Just like a writer with a new document or artist facing a blank canvas, a homeowner with a white house might be thinking, “where do I start?”.

 Shades like black, white, and gray are also known as achromatic – meaning they don’t technically have any color.
 Science aside, we see them as colors and they form part of our design preferences.
 For the sake of your exterior design, the important thing to remember is they’re neutral, and this means they pair well with each other.

-If you’d like your garage door to blend into your home’s façade, a white garage door will do the job.
+If you’d like your garage doors to blend into your home’s façade, a white garage door will do the job.
 Just be careful not to make your home look too stark.
 If all your trims are white too, your home could look more clinical than inviting.

 Gray garage doors and black garage doors are also great options for white houses.
 Black is bold and contrasting, and gray sits somewhere in the middle – offering some visual interest without feeling overwhelming.
 With shades from light to graphite, gray gives you plenty of options.

-Wood-look garage doors
+Faux-wood garage doors

-Using wood, or wood-look garage doors with their variation in color and texture is a perfect way to add natural warmth and contrast to your white home.
+Using wood, or faux-wood garage doors with their variation in color and texture is a perfect way to add natural warmth and contrast to your white home.
 A white base color means you can choose pretty much any wood tone that you like.

 Mahogany